unclepomedev/blender_savepoints/savepoints/README.md

 ## ❓ FAQ / Troubleshooting

 **Q: What if I uninstall the add-on?
 Can I still access my history?**
-**A: Yes, absolutely.** SavePoints does not use any proprietary format.
+**A: Yes.** SavePoints does not use any proprietary format.
 The snapshot files (`.blend_snapshot`) are standard Blender files with a different extension.

 **To manually recover a file without the add-on:**
 1. Navigate to the hidden history folder next to your project file (named like `.{YourFileName}_history`).